Your 20’s are an important age.

 14) Avoid debt like the plague.

-Want to be a slave?
-Go into debt.
 Look, you need to develop your credit history so use credit cards as a tool to get cash back, frequent flyer miles and to build your credit by paying off the balance in full at the end of every month.
 Don’t put anything on your credit card that you will be unable to pay off at the end of the month.
 It’s that simple.

 15) Money is important so be concerned about obtaining enough of it to where you don’t think about it anymore.